Rockville Drug Lawyer

 The most common constitutional issue that arises is a person’s lack of knowledge regarding their rights under the Fourth Amendment.
 Unlawful searches, seizures of a person, of their vehicle, of the property that’s in their vehicle, are all issues that come up.
 You want a Rockville drug attorney who understands those rules and will help in determining whether or not any of the evidence that was found in a controlled dangerous substance type of case can be suppressed from evidence.

-Local Laws in That Can Affect Drug Cases
+Local Laws Can Affect Drug Cases

 Local laws that affect drug crime cases are usually related to traffic.
 These kinds of violations will prompt an officer to potentially approach an individual for one reason allowing the officer to perhaps discover the odor of drugs or the visibility of paraphernalia that raises suspicion.
 So certainly, there are other kinds of rules or areas of law that come into play in controlled dangerous substance cases.